domo141/ioiomxtx/mxtx-mosh.md

   remote:local ports mapping table to send reply datagram to final `mosh-client` udp socket.

-See tl;rd; in README.md for quick mxtx-mosh test.
+See tl;dr; in README.md for quick mxtx-mosh test.

 To see on more detail how mosh (and mxtx-mosh) executes commands, enter

-    $ strace -s256 -f -o log -e trace=execve,read mosh rhost
+    $ strace -s256 -f -o log -e trace=execve,read mosh rhost .